ray-project/ray/doc/source/placement-group.rst

 .. tabs::
   .. group-tab:: Python

-    Separately, placement group lifetimes can be decoupled from the job and its creator, allowing a placement group persist even after job exits or creator dead.
+    By default, the lifetimes of placement group is Non-Detached which will be destroy when the job or its creator(even a detached actor) is done.
+If you want to keep it alive, you should make its lifetime `detached`, just like the following code:

     .. code-block:: python

+      # first_driver.py
       pg = placement_group([{"CPU": 2}, {"CPU": 2}], strategy="STRICT_SPREAD", lifetime="detached")
       ray.get(pg.ready())